EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 There are 3 users listed along with their password hashes, one of which appears to be non-default.

 Since this is a Windows machine, we can expect to see NT hashes (also known as NTLM).
-We can confirm this by running the hash against a hash identifier.
+We can confirm this by checking the hash against a hash identifier.
 My personal favorite is https://hashes.com/en/tools/hash_identifier, however feel free to use your application of choice.

 ![image](https://user-images.githubusercontent.com/14150485/173413609-11f99292-4422-4cee-9157-c99b8a19e873.png)